mjgpy3/mfp-python3-examples/README.md

 # mfp-python3-examples
-Examples in [Mazes for Programmers](http://www.mazesforprogrammers.com/) in Python3
+Examples from [Mazes for Programmers](http://www.mazesforprogrammers.com/) in Python 3

+## Deps

+ - Python 3
+ - pillow
+ - pypng (hope to get rid of this one)
+ - povray

 ## ./chapter02/sidewinder.png
 ![./chapter02/sidewinder.png](./chapter02/sidewinder.png)